Sardar Shakhawat Hossain Bokul

-Sardar Shakhawat Hossain Bokul is a Bangladesh Nationalist Party politician and the former Member of Parliament of Narsingdi-4.
+Sardar Shakhawat Hossain Bokul is a Bangladesh Nationalist Party politician and a former member of parliament for Narsingdi-4.

 Career

 Bokul was elected to parliament from Narsingdi-4 as a Bangladesh Nationalist Party candidate in 1991 and 2001.

 On 4 June 2017, he was sued by a businessman for extortion.
-On 26 December 2013, he was arrested from the residence of Khaleda Zia, former Prime Minister and Chairperson of Bangladesh Nationalist Party.
+On 26 December 2013, he was arrested from the residence of Khaleda Zia, former prime minister and chairperson of Bangladesh Nationalist Party.
 He was admitted to Dhaka Medical College Hospital following his arrest.